Skillet Potato Hash with Buffalo Chicken

 - 1 cup crumbled blue cheese, optional

-- Place potatoes in a pot and cover with cold water.
-Cover with a lid, bring water to a boil, and boil for 5-7 till just tender.
+- Place cubed potatoes in a pot and cover with cold water.
+Cover with a lid, bring water to a boil, and boil for 5-7 minutes till just barely tender.
 Drain well

 - While the potatoes are cooking, heat oil in a skillet medium-high heat.
 Add the onions, carrots and celery, season with salt and pepper, and cook 8-10 minutes until soft and starting to brown.

 - Add the ground chicken, breaking the meat up while it cooks, until it is cooked through and browned.